mohit833/JavaShoes/README.md

 This is FullStack Application
 Tech Stack used :
-  Thymeleaf
+  Thymeleaf,
-  Bootstrap
+  Bootstrap,
-  Spring Boot
+  Spring Boot,
-  MySQL
+  MySQL,